simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 ### Configure Privacy Settings

 Most voice assistants come with default privacy settings that may not be in line with your privacy preferences.
-Therefore, it is essential to **review the privacy settings** on your voice assistant and configure them according to your needs.
+Therefore, you need to **review the privacy settings** on your voice assistant and configure them according to your needs.
 Ensure that you only enable features that you use frequently.
 Consider **disabling features** that pose privacy risks, such as **always-on listening**.
 Always-on listening allows your voice assistant to listen to your conversations even when you are not actively using it, which can be a significant privacy concern.

 By implementing these **mitigation strategies**, you can significantly improve your voice assistant's privacy and security.
-However, it is essential to remain vigilant and stay up to date with the latest security threats and trends to ensure that your voice assistant remains secure.
+However, you need to remain vigilant and stay up to date with the latest security threats and trends to ensure that your voice assistant remains secure.

 ## Alternative Voice Assistants with Enhanced Privacy